cypress-io/cypress-documentation/content/guides/core-concepts/writing-and-organizing-tests.md

 <DocsImage src="/img/guides/core-concepts/different-pending.png" alt="Test runner with three pending tests" ></DocsImage>

 So remember - if you (the test writer) knowingly skip a test using one of the above three ways, Cypress counts it as a _pending_ test.
-The result will be known in the future when you enable the test again.

 ### Skipped

-The last test status is for tests that the user _meant_ to run, but these tests were skipped due to some run-time error.
-For example, imagine a group of tests sharing the same `beforeEach` hook.
-The hook executes the common commands.
-For example, we could visit the page in the `beforeEach` hook because every test needs to start at the page.
+The last test status is for tests that you _meant_ to run, but these tests were skipped due to some run-time error.
+For example, imagine a group of tests sharing the same `beforeEach` hook - where you visit the page in the `beforeEach` hook.

 ```js
 /// <reference types="cypress" />